Sarah Taylor Net Worth: $2 million (approx.)

-Sarah Jane Taylor is an English cricketer and cricket coach.
-She appeared in 10 Test matches, 126 One Day Internationals and 90 Twenty20 Internationals for England between 2006 and her retirement from international cricket in 2019 due to an anxiety issue.
+Sarah Taylor is an English cricketer and cricket coach.
+Sarah appeared in 10 Test matches, 126 One Day Internationals and 90 Twenty20 Internationals for England between 2006 and her retirement from international cricket in 2019 due to an anxiety issue.

 |Full name||Sarah Jane Taylor|

 |Sarah Taylor’s height||5.7 ft|